zsmb13/MSSQL/exercise6.md

   - Use an _Image_ component from the toolbox.
 The image source should be _External_ in order to fetch it based on the URL.

 - The average rating should be computed by an SQL script.
+Ignore any book that does not have at least 20 ratings.

   > :memo: Include this sql script (a single sql statement) in file `exercise-6\sql_get_top_books.sql`.